mkende/ergodox_bepo_tm_style/README.md

 The `_no_sleep` variant of the keymap does not have the *sleep* key in the upper left corner.
 Instead it has a ctrl + alt + l shortcut.

+The `_macos` variant has the same change as the `no_sleep` one and, in addition, it also uses the classical `CTRL+x/c/v` shortcuts for the cut/copy/paste keys in the `FN` layer, as the shortcuts used in the default layout are not recognized under MacOS.
+It is then expected that the `control` and `command` keys are swapped at the OS level.
+This let the layout be the most functionnal under other operating systems too.